Fire safety for homecare providers: Questions and Answers

 Introduction

+You can also contact your fire and rescue service directly and your fire service may arrange for an in-person visit.
 All fire services have arrangements in place to visit people at home and advise them on reducing fire risks.

-Find your fire service | Fire England by entering a postcode.
+Find your fire service Fire England by entering a postcode

 Questions from homecare providers